Natural Language Processing, Conversational Human-Machine Interaction, Artificial Intelligence

-- Working as an RSDE in Ron Kaplan's Natural Language Platform team in Bing search
+- Worked as an RSDE in Ron Kaplan's Natural Language Platform team in Bing search

-- Leveraging the Powerset/PARC finite state technology and language tools for linguistic analysis and shallow semantic understanding of web queries
+- Leveraged the Powerset/PARC finite state technology and language tools for linguistic analysis and shallow semantic understanding of web queries

 |July 2010 - March 2012|